-Are you a first-time traveler from the Delhi T3 airport?
+Are you a first-time traveler from the T3 IGI New Delhi Airport?

 Once you are at the entrance gate of the airport, keep your passport and air tickets ready.
 It is okay to carry a soft copy of your air tickets on your mobile.

 Find Check-in counter row for your flight on the display

 Upon entering, you will find a set of displays for information on different flights.
 The counters are open 3 hours prior to the departure for international flights and 2 hours prior, for the domestic flights.

 Each check-in counter row is defined by a letter.
 Look at the flight number specified in your ticket and search for that number on the display.

 There will be 7 columns on it, which will provide the following information:

 a.
 STD – Scheduled Time of Departure

 c.
 TO/VIA – Your destination city (if it is a via flight then look for the 1st stop)

 d.
 AIRLINES – The airways with which you are flying